dotnet/arcade/src/Microsoft.DotNet.Framework.Sdk/README.md

 # Microsoft.DotNet.Framework.Sdk

-Projects which need to create a .NET platform packages can use this SDK to generate some of the required content.
+Projects which need to create .NET platform packages can use this SDK to generate some of the required content.

 .NET Core runtimes generally require at least two kinds of packages, so the